maheboobbaig/VLSI-CMOS-Inverter-DesignFlow/README.md

 5. Layout Generation: Converting the schematic to a physical layout while adhering to design rules.
 6. DRC and LVS Checks: Ensuring that the layout is error-free and matches the schematic design.
 7. AV Extraction (Pending): The final step, parasitic extraction, will be added shortly.

+Lets Start
+1. Schematic Design
+The schematic design represents the initial step in developing the CMOS inverter.
+It shows the electrical connections and components that make up the circuit, which is crucial for understanding the circuit’s functionality and design.
+The CMOS inverter schematic includes the following key components:
+PMOS and NMOS transistors: These transistors are the core of the CMOS inverter circuit.
+Power supply: Provides the necessary voltage for the circuit to operate.
+Input and output: The input signal is processed by the inverter to produce the output signal.
+The schematic diagram illustrates how these components are connected to achieve the desired inverter functionality.

+Below is the schematic diagram of the CMOS inverter:

 ![Inverter Schematic Design](https://github.com/user-attachments/assets/13bcb6cb-bb7d-42ca-b338-42173e372ea6)

+This schematic provides a detailed view of the CMOS inverter’s design and is essential for the subsequent steps, such as Testbench, simulation and layout design.
+Understanding the schematic helps ensure that the circuit performs as expected.